openshift/federation-dev/automated-demo/README.md

 * cluster3.ocp_version - Cluster3 OCP Version. e.g: 4
 * cluster3.admin_user - Cluster 3 admin user. e.g: kubeadmin
 * cluster3.admin_password - Cluster 3 admin password. e.g: ver1secur3
-* pacman_lb_url - The DNS record configured to point to our Pacman Load Balancer. e.g: pacman.example.com

 ## auto-demo options

 The script has three execution modes: `demo` (default), `demo-cleanup` and `full-cleanup`.

   * The `demo` mode will go through all the required steps to run the demo from beggining to end
-  * The `demo-cleanup` mode will delete the demo resources while preserving the kubefed bits
+  * The `demo-cleanup` mode will delete the demo resources while preserving the KubeFed and HAProxy bits
   * The `full-cleanup` mode will delete the demo resources and the federation bits (including the namespace where it was deployed)

 On top of that the script allows the user to select which steps will be executed.